V 1.7 is available

 Advantages over pure WebRTC solutions

-WebRTC is supported by a part of modern browsers, however it has clear disadvantages when using with SIP networks such as weak codec support (no G.729), browser differences and incompatibilities with its black-box media stack, unneeded extra layer and error phone complexity to convert from websocket/DTLS to clear SIP/RTP with extra server side processing requirements and it is still not supported by all browsers.
+WebRTC is supported by a part of modern browsers, however it has clear disadvantages when using with SIP networks such as weak codec support (no G.729), browser differences and incompatibilities with its black-box media stack, difficult setup to work across corporate firewalls, unneeded extra layer and error phone complexity to convert from websocket/DTLS to clear SIP/RTP with extra server side processing requirements and it is still not supported by all browsers: compare web sip clients.

-Advantages over browser plugins, flash and other similar solutions
+Advantages over browser plugins, NPAPI, Flash, Java and other similar solutions

 Modern browsers are fragmented enough to make it impossible to cover them with one of these solutions and to be able to provide quality services for endusers at the same time.